mupif/mupif/doc/source/userman.rst

-(certificates, VPN server, …) is more difficult to set up, but clients can communicate in a secure manner without any additional provisions - it is thus safe to pass unencrypted data over the VPN, as authentication has been done already; in particular, there is no need for SSH tunnels inside MuPIF.
+(certificates, VPN server, …) is more difficult to set up, but clients can communicate in a secure manner without any additional provisions - it is thus safe to pass unencrypted data over the VPN, as authentication has been done already.

-Note that all traffic exchanged between VPN clients will go through the OpenVPN server instance; the connection of this computer should be fast enough to accommodate all communication between clients combined.
+Note that all traffic exchanged between VPN clients will go through the VPN server instance; the connection of this computer should be fast enough to accommodate all communication between clients combined.